 Framework in five steps

-- Plug them into the Timezone planner and save the shareable link.
+- Drop them into the Timezone planner and save the share link.

-- Note daylight saving dates via the DST Planner.
+- Log daylight saving dates with the DST Planner.

-- Rotate recurring meetings through the overlap so pain is shared.
+- Rotate recurring meetings through those blocks so the pain share is explicit.

 Example: Three-continent product triad